 - 1. Wear safety glasses whenever you cut or work with wire as small piece of wire can fling out and hit your own or someone's eye. - 2.
 Wear non conducting shoes or stand on a rubber mat while working with electricity for added protection. - 3.
+Test to confirm the circuit is not live before you start working. - 4.
+Use lock-out tag-out to the control panel from where the circuit may be activated unknowingly. - 5.
+Wear insulating boot and electrical resistant gloves when possible. - 6.
+Do not turn ON the power to your circuit without making sure there are no short circuits. - 7.
 Be extremely careful not to make any electrical path through your body.